Iran: Top nuclear scientist 'assassinated,' says state media | DW | 27.11.2020

 "Terrorists murdered an eminent Iranian scientist today.
 This cowardice — with serious indications of Israeli role — shows desperate warmongering of perpetrators," he wrote.

-Israel has long been suspected of carrying out a number of assassinations of Iranian nuclear scientists nearly 10 years ago.
+"In the last days of the political life of their ... ally (US President Donald Trump), the Zionists (Israel) seek to intensify pressure on Iran and create a full-blown war," top Iranian military commander Hossein Dehghan tweeted.

 Israeli Prime Minister Benjamin Netanyahu's office has said it will not be commenting on reports of the attack.
-Netanyahu once called out Fakhrizadeh's name in a new conference, saying "Remember that name."
+Netanyahu once called out Fakhrizadeh's name in a news conference, saying "remember that name."

 Read more: Germany hosts France, Britain for talks on Iran nuclear deal